basilegraf/delayfbck/README.md

 2. Feedback with saturations and settable filters
 3. Envelope detector: A rectifier and lowpass allows to measure the resonance amplitude
 4. Amplitude controller: The feeback gain can be continuousely adjusted by a proportional-integral controller.
 This allows to stabilize the resonnance without necessarily hitting too hard in the saturation
+5. Pitch correction: the delay length can be corrected by taking the filters phase at the expected resonance frequency into account.
+This allows to create the really intended pitch.
+Works well on high pitches, not so well on lowe pitches for some reasons.

 ![](delayfbck-screenshot.png)